Ice Poison: Review (Taiwan Film Festival Edinburgh)

 When the credits roll, it becomes clear that Z’s film is first and foremost meant to be seen by people who live in similar areas to where the film takes place.
 With its frequent references to Asian politics such as the hassle of acquiring a work visa, the very specific type of poverty the characters inhabit, and the vague news of a war “in the north” throughout, the movie would feel alien to most viewers if not for the central dynamic between the two protagonists, who have authentic chemistry that makes their scenes together feel like something that could actually happen.
 Overall, Ice Poison doesn’t break any new ground in terms of its style or story, but Z’s film deserves a wide audience and a place among the better modern realism films.

-Ice Poison will be available to watch online at this link from 18th-27th September as part of the Taiwan Film Festival Edinburgh.
+Ice Poison was screened from 18th-27th September at the Taiwan Film Festival Edinburgh.